davidtimovski/smoke-tracker/README.md

 Track your smoking habits.
 Yes, there's an app for that too.

 A snowflake stack of two technologies that I like: F# and Svelte.
-An obscure combo that still allows me to satiate my never-ending hunger for tracking stuff.
+Obscure combo but it nevertheless allows me to satiate my never-ending hunger for tracking stuff.

 Offline-first and syncs with the server if the user is online and logged in.